 7.5.4 Suitability Standards.
-The Gaming Commissioner, Deputy Commissioners and Gaming Commission employees must meet or exceed the qualifications established under this Gaming Act and the Compact.
-For the purpose of conducting background investigations of and issuing licenses to the Commissioners, Deputy Commissioners and Gaming Commission employees, such persons shall be deemed to be Key Employees under this Gaming Act and shall be required to pass a background investigation and hold a valid gaming license consistent therewith, including a review of financial, criminal, and employment history, contact with references, and all other suitability requirements for certification or licensing by the State or the Tribal Gaming Commission.
+Each Gaming Commissioner, Executive Director and Gaming Commission employee must meet or exceed the qualifications established under this Gaming Act and the Compact.
+For the purpose of conducting background investigations of and issuing licenses to the Commissioner(s), Executive Director and Gaming Commission employees, such persons shall be deemed to be Key Employees under this Gaming Act and shall be required to pass a background investigation and hold a valid gaming license consistent therewith, including a review of financial, criminal, and employment history, checking of references, and all other suitability requirements for certification or licensing by the State or the Tribal Gaming Commission.

 Background Investigation.
-Background investigations of Gaming 7.5.5 Commissioners, Deputy Commissioners, and Gaming Commission employees, as designated by the Gaming Commission, shall be conducted by an independent investigator or an investigator appointed by the Gaming Commission under the direction of the Gaming Commission, and if deemed necessary, the Tribe's attorney.
+Background investigations of each Gaming 7.5.5 Commissioner(s), Executive Director, and Gaming Commission employee, as designated by the Gaming Commission, shall be conducted by an independent investigator or an investigator appointed by the Gaming Commission under the direction of the Gaming Commission, and if deemed necessary, the Tribe's attorney.
 The investigator shall conduct an investigation sufficient to make a determination of eligibility as required under this Act and other applicable law.
 This shall include verification of information submitted by the applicant.
 In conducting the background investigation, the investigator and the Gaming Commission shall maintain as confidential the identity of each person interviewed in the course of the investigation.
-The investigator shall document all potential problem areas noted and any disqualifying information.
-The attorney and/or Gaming Commission shall keep the details of the investigation confidential, but the attorney may confer with the investigator or any other person experienced in conducting or evaluating background investigations provided such other person agrees to maintain the confidentiality of the information obtained about the applicant.
+The investigator shall document all potential problem areas noted and any disqualifying The attorney and/or Gaming Commission shall keep the details of the information. investigation confidential, but the attorney may confer with the investigator or any other person experienced in conducting or evaluating background investigations provided such other person agrees to maintain the confidentiality of the information obtained about the applicant.